RajidiSahithi/SahithiR_Session5_ERA/S6/README.md

 ### DropOut
 Deep learning neural networks are likely to quickly overfit a training dataset with few examples.
+<br/>Dropout with zero probability is used in the code at the end of batch normalization.
+(In assignment code)

 <br/>Ensembles of neural networks with different model configurations are known to reduce overfitting, but require the additional computational expense of training and maintaining multiple models.